A QUARTERLY PUBLICATION OF:

 Please e-mail Steve Robertson with your meal choices at

 We would appreciate hearing from you by Sunday, July 15th.

 you can pay for your meal via PayPal at

 or pay by check or cash at the meeting.

-cancellation policy: If you make a reservation and then find you are unable to attend please call Steve by noon on Friday, January 26th.
+cancellation policy: If you make a reservation and then find you are unable to attend please call Steve by noon on Friday, July 26th.
 If you cancel after that time you will be responsible for paying for your meal.

 We look forward to seeing you.

 The American Council of the Blind of Minnesota invites you to their 2018 annual picnic.
 Come and join us for delicious food, a wonderful auction, stimulating conversation and some great fun!

 Where: At the home of Mike and Elaine Vining, 5257 Logan Ave N, Minneapolis, MN